 The 1st & 2nd procs show the same line number, when they shouldn't.

 Though i listed the target version as 1.9.2, this behaviour is consistent for all versions of mri.

-Updated by technohippy (Yasushi ANDO) over 8 years ago
+Updated by technohippy (Yasushi ANDO) almost 10 years ago

 It may not a bug but a specification.
 A block returns the number of a line in which the block is defined for its "source_location."
 When you use procs instead of blocks, it returns the values you expected.

 3 def bar(&blk)

 10 puts 'b1'

 Updated by nobu (Nobuyoshi Nakada) almost 10 years ago

 - % Done changed from 0 to 100

 May Ruby be with you.